One man discovered shot to death inside crashed van, second rushed to hospital in serious condition

 MEMPHIS, Tenn. — One man was killed and a second seriously injured following an overnight shooting in Oakhaven.

 Authorities said they discovered one of the victims shot to death inside a van at Brompton and Kingsgate.
 The van hit a fire hydrant on the scene sending water gushing into the street.
 A Memphis Light, Gas and Water crew was called in to shut it off.

+One neighbor, who only wanted to be identified as GiGi, said she was awakened by all the commotion.
+The sound of shots fired wasn’t entirely unusual, but the repetition of gunfire left her feeling uneasy.

+“There were several shots, it sounded like fireworks.
+It wasn’t real loud, that’s why I didn’t think it was shots at first,” she said.
+“I went to my other window and that’s when I saw the car wasn’t nobody moving, that’s when I call the police.
+I was saying something’s not right, someone hit a fire hydrant.”

 A second victim was rushed to the hospital by private vehicle.
 Authorities said he was seriously injured.